-Our mission at Tap is to reset the balance of data ownership and create a data economy that works for both individuals and organisations.
+Our mission at Tap is to create a data economy that works for both individuals and organisations.
 What does that mean?

 A broken system